rkirkendall/ac130-health/QUICKSTART.md

-# Health Record MCP Server - Quick Start Guide
+# AC130 Health MCP Server - Quick Start Guide

-Get up and running with the Health Record MCP Server in 5 minutes.
+Get up and running with the AC130 Health MCP Server in 5 minutes.

 ## Prerequisites